Bersoma/Bersoma/README.md

 Hi 👋 My name is Emmanuel
 =========================

-Web Developer and Data Analyst
+App Developer and Data Analyst
 ------------------------------

 I'm good with HTML, CSS, GIT, SPSS and am still learning JavaScript Python, PHP and other necessary languages